youssefHosni/Data-Science-Interview-Questions-Answers/Machine Learning Interview Questions & Answers for Data Scientists.md

 ![alt text](https://github.com/youssefHosni/Data-Science-Interview-Questions/blob/main/Figures/Linear%20regression%20assumptions.jpg)

 ### Q11: Explain briefly the K-Means clustering and how can we find the best value of K? ###
 K-Means is a well-known clustering algorithm.
-K-Means clustering is often used because it is easy to interpret and implement.
+K-means clustering is often used because it is easy to interpret and implement.
 The rest of the answer is [here](https://365datascience.com/career-advice/job-interview-tips/machine-learning-interview-questions-and-answers/#2:~:text=4.%20Briefly%20explain%20the%20K%2DMeans%20clustering%20and%20how%20can%20we%20find%20the%20best%20value%20of%C2%A0K.)

 ### Q12: Define Precision, recall, and F1 and discuss the trade-off between them? ###